yash-gll/Portfolio/Readme.md

 **6. Largest number of working machines**

+We used Intel i7-8550U CPU (8 MB cache, 4 cores).
 We were able to run the script on four nodes but the same could be scaled to run on many more.
 We were able to connect three different machines to mine on 1 server.